OpenNebula/docs/source/advanced_components/application_insight/onegate_usage.rst

 Deleting attribute from VM Information
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The Virtual Machine can delete the information of itself or other Virtual Machine of the Service.
+The Virtual Machine can delete attributes from its own template or from other Virtual Machines in its Service.

-For example, the master Virtual Machine can delete the ``ACTIVE`` attribute from one Virtual Machine to another one.
+For example, to erase the ``ACTIVE`` attribute from Virtual Machine 9 you can execute the following in any Service VM:

 .. code::